 - Available Days/Times: Monday through Friday, between 9:15am and 1pm.

 - Payment: Price ranges between $4-$6 per student and depends on Field Trip Option selected.
 Price applies to students and chaperones.
 Teachers free.
-Payment can be made by cash, check, Visa, MasterCard, American Express, or Discover.
+Payment can be made by cash, check, or credit card.
 Payment is due in full upon arrival.

 - Scholarships: Full or partial scholarships to cover field trip or transportation costs may be available for qualifying schools.
-All scholarships will be in the form of reimbursement after full payment of field trip.
+More information about scholarships in FAQs section below.
 Interest in scholarship can be noted on the Booking Form.
 Please contact Lauren Rouatt at 504.293.4719 for more information.

 In the event of impending rain, the scheduling teacher is responsible for cancelling/postponing the field trip.
 In the event of rain mid-visit, full payment is still due.
 We have a few areas of shelter to wait out brief showers, but cannot resume field trip activities indoors.